JegouA/PreProcB/README.md

 ## License

-This project is under GPL-v3 License.
+This code was developed during a research project at CorsyLab and is released under GPLv3 license with the authorization of the PI.